dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 If you're using Visual Studio Code and Chrome, you can set breakpoints directly on your TypeScript source code in the IDE.
 To do this:

 1. Install VS Code's [*Debugger for Chrome* extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)
-2. Ensure your application server has started and can be reached on `localhost` (for example, run `dotnet watch run`)
+2. Ensure your application server has started and can be reached with a browser (for example, run `dotnet watch run`)
 3. In VS Code, open its *Debug* view (on Windows/Linux, press `ctrl`+`shift`+`d`; on Mac, press `cmd`+`shift`+`d`).
 4. Press the cog icon and when prompted to *Select environment*, choose `Chrome`.
 VS Code will create a `launch.json` file for you.
 This describes how the debugger and browser should be launched.
 5. Edit your new `.vscode/launch.json` file to specify the correct `url` and `webRoot` for your application.
 If you're using the project templates in this repo, then the values you probably want are: